What is software?

 It's $current_year, so we know how to solve these problems.
 For the mounting tech debt, the occasional "feature pause" to reevaluate current architecture and clean up the biggest tech debts (akin to GC, but for development); for the increasing fragility and complexity, the move to clearly-defined microservices/modules (hello, Java 9) + failover behaviour + mesh networking/resilient message passing + local reproducible builds allows us to tackle things at a much more reduced scope, make software more stable, and limit the "blast radius".

 Okay, so if we know the answer, why do we let these things drag our momentum of development?
-This is where the oil company analogy breaks down once again, because while Chevron or Exxon can have essentially infinite investments, us individual teams down on the ground don't; the higher-ups that ultimately sign our paycheck only have a limited amount of resources to invest in any application, and it just so happens that our recency bias heavily overweighs the value of "the next new thing" (ooh shiny) versus the cost of inaction.
+This is where the oil company analogy breaks down once again, because while Chevron or Exxon can have essentially infinite investments, we - the individual teams down on the ground - don't; the higher-ups that ultimately sign our paycheck only have a limited amount of resources to invest in any application, and it just so happens that our recency bias heavily overweighs the value of "the next new thing" (ooh shiny) versus the cost of inaction.

 Optimizing for V